rocky-linux/documentation/docs/guides/security/firewalld.md

 This document aims to address the limitations of most `firewalld` references and, to force the author to use `firewalld` to mimic those more granular firewall rules.

 From the manual page: "`firewalld` provides a dynamically managed firewall with support for network/firewall zones to define the trust level of network connections or interfaces.
-It has support for IPv4, IPv6 firewall settings, Ethernet bridges and a separation of runtime and permanent configuration options.
+It supports IPv4, IPv6 firewall settings, Ethernet bridges and a separation of runtime and permanent configuration options.
 It also supports an interface for services or applications to add firewall rules directly."

 `firewalld` is actually a front end to the netfilter and nftables Kernel sub-systems in Rocky Linux.